SergeChurkin-ca/MAC_Autosave_March/Mammatome/readme.txt

 In mobile:
 1. !done!
 Have the videos’ width at 100%
 2. !done!
 Copyright should align left, not center
-3. !done?
+3. !done!
 Any landing pages with icons: have the icon center and not expanded to 100% because it gets blurry

 https://docs.google.com/spreadsheets/d/1I86UaLFGHyHYR9TznRhC1A0oHkkdScze/edit#gid=694454895